CLI

 runware model pricing google:gemini@3.1-pro # pricing breakdown

-runware model examples google:gemini@3.1-pro # example requestsmodel pricing and model examples read from the public catalog and accept either an AIR or the model id. model examples prints a ready-to-run runware run command for each example, so you can copy one, tweak the prompt, and run it.
-Add --format json for the full request and response payloads.
+runware model examples google:gemini@3.1-pro # example requestsmodel pricing and model examples read from the public catalog and accept either an AIR or the model id.
+Add --format json to any model command for the full payload.

 Upload a custom model with runware model upload (WebSocket transport only).
 Run runware model upload --help for the full flag set: